AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 - **Structured data delivery**: UI scheduled reports deliver a formatted file (Excel, CSV, PDF) designed for human reading.
 The API returns clean JSON that maps directly to a database table with no parsing of formatted cells, merged headers, or summary rows.

-- **Direct integration**: The Report endpoint response integrates directly into your data lake house in the same script used to run the report.
-A UI report requires a file to land somewhere, then something else to pick it up, parse it, and load it.
-This requires extra steps and extra failure points.
+- **Direct integration**: The Report endpoint response integrates directly into your data lake house with the same script used to run the report.
+A UI report requires a file to be routed, then picked up, parsed, and loaded in separate steps.
+This introduces extra failure points.

 - **Programmatic control**: You can change the date range, metrics, filters, or destination in code.
 A UI report requires someone to log in and reconfigure it.